Thailand: Chiang Mai to Bangkok by Train

 We opted to sit mid-carriage from Chiang Mai to Bangkok by Train

-I immediately noted the classic décor and old two-tone brown and black vinyl covered seats and sincerely hoped that my friend hadn’t seen the sudden doubts etched on my face at the thought of the perhaps gruelling journey ahead of us.
+The second class carriage promised air-conditioning once we were underway but it was stiflingly hot inside.
+I immediately noted the classic dĆ©cor and old two-tone brown and black vinyl covered seats and sincerely hoped that my friend hadn’t seen the sudden doubts etched on my face at the thought of what could be a gruelling journey ahead of us!

 The carriage soon filled up with men, women, children and everyone had a 7-11 store carrier bag full of snacks and drinks.